sg00dwin/origin-server/openshift-pep/openshift-pep-001.md

 ###Exiting an In Arrears State at a Later Date:
   If later the billing provider sends an event that a previously in arrears account has been resolved
-  - If the downgrade had already occurred they would be eligible to sign up for a paid plan again.
+  + If the downgrade had already occurred they would be eligible to sign up for a paid plan again.
 After signing up for the upgraded plan again:
-    - If their existing gears were deactivated, they can be reactivated.
+    + If their existing gears were deactivated, they can be reactivated.
 The plan_state will be in left in a reactivating state in this scenario.
 The activation will also need to be executed via a cron job until the scheduler exists (let's call it rhc-admin-ctl-plan --process-reactivations)
-    - Else if they were deleted the user is the same a new user in a paid plan
+    + Else if they were deleted the user is the same as a new user in a paid plan
-  - Else the downgrade can be canceled and the user's pending_plan_id and plan_state restored.
+  + Else the downgrade can be canceled and the user's pending_plan_id and plan_state restored.

 ###Users in the Middle of the Dunning Process Grace Period:
   While the billing providers dunning process is ongoing no changes should happen to a user's assets.
 They can continue to use OpenShift as they normally would.